kc9zda/ZDALogger/README.md

 ## How to run

-The only prerequisite for this program is having a fairly recent version of Node.JS installed.
+Windows users: Download/clone the code from Github and open the zdalog.bat file.

-Simply download the code from Github and `cd` to the directory.
-Then run `node index.js` and the server will run.
-The default port is 8627.
+Linux users: Download/clone the code from Github and open the zdalog.sh file.
+A recent version of Node.js is required.